JDMcE/xaerosec/_posts/2020-06-15-NahamCon-CTF-Writeup.md

 [Nahamcon CTF](https://ctf.nahamcon.com/)

 Nahamcon CTF was an online CTF even held on June 12th-13th.
-Unfortunately I was only able to play for a few hours so I focused on the easier challenges.
+Unfortunately I was only able to dedicate a few hours so I focused on the easier challenges.

 The challenges covered will be: